Aliases for CREB3L2 Gene

 GeneCards Summary for CREB3L2 Gene

 CREB3L2 (CAMP Responsive Element Binding Protein 3-Like 2) is a Protein Coding gene.
-Diseases associated with CREB3L2 include myxofibrosarcoma and esophagus sarcoma.
-Among its related pathways are PI3K-Akt signaling pathway and Glioma.
+Diseases associated with CREB3L2 include myxofibrosarcoma and sarcoma.
+Among its related pathways are cAMP signaling pathway and Insulin secretion.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is CREB3L3.

 UniProtKB/Swiss-Prot for CREB3L2 Gene